fybrik/fybrik/website/content/docs/overview/architecture/index.md

 In this example an [implicit-copy module](../../reference/components/ddc) copies data from a remote postgres database into a S3 compatible ceph instance.
 The arrow-flight module then locally serves the data to the user via the Arrow flight protocol.
 Credentials are handled by the modules (11) and are never exposed to the user.
+More information about handling dataset credentials can be found [here](../../setup/vault-configuration).
 The application reads from and writes data to allowed targets.
 Requests are handled by M4DModule instances(12).
 The application can not interact with unauthorized targets.